 The complete part of such report is as follows:

 - Title Page: It contains the title of the report, the names of the reader and report writer and the date of submission,

-- Letter of Transmittal: Such letter transmits the report to the render.
-Such letter shows the date of submission of a report, the name and position of the writer, an overview of the report, an invitation for reader’s comments and suggestion.
+- Letter of Transmittal: Such a letter transmits the report to the render.
+Such a letter shows the date of submission of a report, the name and position of the writer, an overview of the report, an invitation for the reader’s comments, and suggestions.

 - Acknowledgment: This part appreciates the person or organizations from whom support and help were taken to produce the report.’